 Linda Cardellini: “I have an almost four year old.
 So, I’m really into what Santa’s bringing.
 So I’ll be very involved with Santa.

 Brian Burns: “I have two little guys, five and seven.
 And then my two step-kids are now 21 and 18.
-And I’m taking all of them to see Daddy’s Home.”
+I’m taking all of them to see Paramount Pictures Daddy’s Home.”

 And that’s exactly what you should do too!
 Go see Daddy’s Home opening in theaters everywhere Christmas Day.
 It’s really funny and sweet; I loved it and so will you!